Google Ads Management For Small Businesses - PPC Guide

 What do you do now?

-Google AdWords, is a pay-per-click advertising that gives small businesses the opportunity to get the word out about their product or service to targeted groups of people who are interested.
-You can start with a small budget, as little as $100 (to really get results), Google AdWords is extremely beneficial in getting the right web traffic for your services and products.
+Google Ads, is a pay-per-click advertising that gives small businesses the opportunity to get the word out about their product or service to targeted groups of people who are interested.
+You can start with a small budget, as little as $100 (to really get results), Google Ads is extremely beneficial in getting the right web traffic for your services and products.

-Here’s How To Benefit from Google Adwords (PPC) Advertising:
+Here’s How To Benefit from Google Ads (PPC) Advertising:

 For example; If you sell "Baby cribs" and someone searches for “baby cribs,” your ad would be most likely to appear for that keyword based on your CPC bid and budget.

 Reach new customers you otherwise wouldn’t reach with organic search.

 In February 2013, Google Ads was updated so advertisers can start targeting mobile with the ability to choose a specific device, such as an IOS or Android.
 You can set a target time of day for your ads to show on search.
 This update is called "Enhanced Campaigns".

 You can view ads showing up - on the Top and bottom of Google’s search results page under the words “sponsored links and AD in green”.

 How high in the list your ad appears depends on how closely your keywords match a user’s search term, and how much you’re willing to bid for each click to your website. *Note: You won't find ADS on the side of Google anymore.

 So how do you get started with Google AdWords?